zaibyte/zbuf/README.md

 Linux with X86-64 supports.

+*You could run the test on MacOS.

-**Could meet weird issues on Windows, Do NOT waste time on fixing it!**
+**May meet weird issues on Windows, Do NOT waste time on fixing it!**

 ## Filesystem Layout